Accessing BCO-DMO data

 When writing time values, ERDDAP always uses the Zulu (UTC, GMT)

-time zone and never uses daylight savings times.
+time zone and never uses daylight saving times.
 Time data from a source with

-time zone information (which may incorporate daylight savings time information)
+time zone information (which may incorporate daylight saving time information)

 is converted to Zulu time.
 Time data from a source without time zone information